pulumi/docs/pulumi-hugo/themes/default/content/what-is/what-is-aws-secrets-manager.md

 Now that you’re equipped with the knowledge of AWS Secrets Manager, take your cloud infrastructure management to the next level with Pulumi.
 Explore these key resources to deepen your understanding and enhance your implementation strategies:

-- **Provision infrastructure as code**: Learn about deploying and managing AWS Secrets Manager secrets as well as other AWS resources using Pulumi's Infrastructure as Code capabilities.
-For comprehensive insights, refer to [Pulumi's AWS Provider documentation](/registry/packages/aws/).
-You can also see examples of how to create an AWS Secrets Manager secret in a number of supported programming languages below:
+- **Streamlined infrastructure management with IaC**: Learn about [deploying and managing AWS Secrets Manager secrets](/registry/packages/aws-native/api-docs/secretsmanager/secret/) as well as other AWS resources using Pulumi's Infrastructure as Code capabilities.
+Pulumi enables you to define and provision your cloud infrastructure using familiar programming languages, integrating the management of secrets directly into your IaC workflows.
+Discover how to integrate AWS Secrets Manager into your broader cloud infrastructure with Pulumi by exploring [Pulumi's AWS Provider documentation](/registry/packages/aws-native/).
+Below are some examples of how to create an AWS Secrets Manager secret in a number of supported programming languages:

 {{< chooser language "typescript,python,go,csharp" / >}}